Junber/LD-39/README.md

 # LD-39
-A game for Ludum Dare 39 by lowcase_games
+Captain Pixel - A game for Ludum Dare 39 by lowcase_games